 In filing Chapter 13, according to the U.S. Bankruptcy Code, you may not have more than $922,975 secured debt and $307,675 unsecured debt.
 Unsecured debt includes things like credit card debt and medical loans.

 As in Chapter 7 bankruptcy, you must use an approved credit counseling agency to receive credit counseling from.

-FIling personal bankruptcy can be a complex process and can have ramifications for your credit score.
-It is important to seek advice from a bankruptcy attorney before filing.
+Filing personal bankruptcy can be a complex process and can have ramifications for your credit score.
+It is crucial to seek advice from a bankruptcy attorney before filing.
 It is vital to ensure your paperwork is filed accurately and completely.

-Certain types of loans and expenses can be more difficult to discharge in bankruptcy, such as student loans and child support payments, depending on your state’s laws.
+Depending on your state’s laws, certain types of loans and expenses can be more difficult to discharge in bankruptcy, such as student loans and child support payments.

 Note that things such as federal student loans, alimony, child support, taxes, debts from injuries in a DUI, fraudulently obtained loans, and certain debts incurred within six months prior to the filing cannot be discharged.
 If your debt is with a co-signer, it may be challenging to discharge, as this would mean that the co-signer would be required to pay the entire debt.